whisthq/whist/config/README.md

 ## Example program run

 For GitHub Actions reasons, it's good to get in the habit of running this program (and any Actions program) from the root folder of the monorepo.
-We'll run from the `fractal` folder like this:
+We'll run from the `whist` folder like this:

 ```bash
 python .github/actions/monorepo-config/main.py \